-"Any child sick enough to warrant admission for fever, abdominal pain, diarrhea and/or organ dysfunction in whom MIS-C is suspected should be cared for in a hospital with tertiary pediatric/cardiac intensive care units.
-Although decisions about additional testing will be made by the multidisciplinary team managing the patient, pediatricians can prepare families for an expanded laboratory and cardiac workup that may include:

-- Chest radiograph, EKG and troponin.
-If any of these or physical examination is abnormal, then consult with pediatric cardiology and consider additional diagnostic testing for myocardial injury (echocardiogram and/or cardiac MRI). - Expanded laboratory tests including pro-BNP, triglycerides, creatine kinase, amylase, blood and urine culture, D-dimer, prothrombin time/partial thromboplastin time (PT/PTT), INR, CRP, ferritin, LDH, comprehensive metabolic panel and fibrinogen, if not already conducted. - In all cases, COVID-19 testing should be performed with RT-PCR assay and serologic testing.
+- "Evaluate a child who presents with a persistent fever (≥3 days) who is moderately to severely ill with clinical signs of organ dysfunction." - "Early consultation and coordination with the nearest pediatric infectious disease and rheumatology specialist and pediatric referral center for optimal testing and management should be considered.." - "Laboratory screening for systemic inflammation may be considered and initial lab screenings may include complete blood cell count (CBC) with differential, urine analysis, ESR, and CRP, with the addition of ferritin, LDH, comprehensive metabolic panel, pro-BNP, troponin, and fibrinogen depending on initial clinical suspicion and/or evidence of inflammation on initial lab screening." - "Any child sick enough to warrant admission for fever, abdominal pain, diarrhea, and/or organ dysfunction in whom MIS-C is suspected should be cared for in a hospital with tertiary pediatric/cardiac intensive care units. - Chest radiograph, EKG, and troponin.
+If any of these or physical examination is abnormal, then consult with pediatric cardiology and consider additional diagnostic testing for myocardial injury (echocardiogram and/or cardiac MRI). - Expanded laboratory tests including pro-BNP, triglycerides, creatine kinase, amylase, blood and urine culture, D-dimer, prothrombin time/partial thromboplastin time (PT/PTT), INR, CRP, ferritin, LDH, comprehensive metabolic panel, and fibrinogen, if not already conducted. - o In all cases, COVID-19 testing should be performed with RT-PCR assay and serologic testing.
 Later serology may be needed if all are negative initially.
-Serologic tests must be sent prior to administration of intravenous immunoglobulin (IVIG)" (AAP, 2023).
+Serologic tests must be sent prior to administration of intravenous immunoglobulin (IVIG)."
+(AAP, 2022b).

-American College of Rheumatology (ACR)
+American College of Rheumatology